vugarsafarzada/domate/README.md

 ## Usage

-DOM Manipulator provides a simple yet powerful API.
+Domate provides a simple yet powerful API.
 Below is an example of creating a fully JavaScript-driven web page:

 ### Example: Building a Simple Web Page